edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 1. The abstract description of the `CLPR Connector Protocol`
 2. The abstract description of the `CLPR Application Protocol`
-3. The `Remote Contract Call` application use case.
+3. The `Remote Contract Call` application use case
 4. Hiero specific extensions and implementation
-    1. Hiero extension of the `CLPR Connector Protocol`
+    1. Hiero data format extension of the `CLPR Connector Protocol` and `CLPR Application Protocol`
     2. Hiero implementation of the `CLPR Endpoint`
     3. Hiero implementation of the `Remote Contract Call` use case